 In accord with the intent of the donors, William and Mary Lam, this award is presented to a Chinese student who is committed to enhancing the educational experiences of poor rural students in China.

 This was a gift of Brenda S. and Robert T. Martin.
 Income from the endowment supports a graduate student with tuition remission with a preference for those focusing on the education of students with learning differences.

 This was a gift of Tara Stiglin DeNuccio in honor of her mother.
 Income provides fellowship assistance in the form of tuition remission for qualified Boston College graduate students with preference to those studying special needs in the Lynch School of Education and Human Development.

 Sharp Urban Teaching Scholarship

-The Peter Jay Sharp Foundation has given the Lynch School a generous endowment to provide financial support to 10 highly talented graduate students per year who are from underrepresented groups committed to teaching in urban schools.
+The Peter Jay Sharp Foundation has given the Lynch School a generous endowment to provide financial support for up to 22 highly talented graduate students per year who are from underrepresented groups committed to teaching in urban schools.
 The scholarship is comprised of a $10,000 stipend.
 One-half of the stipend is an outright grant and the remaining $5,000 is a forgivable loan.
 One-quarter of the loan amount will be forgiven upon completion of the master’s degree and the remaining three-quarters is forgiven, up to the full amount, for each year spent teaching in an urban school.